FAQ_Banner_1280x300

 Overview

-In February 2013, the Rapids announced that the Development Academy teams would be fully funded by the club.
-The Rapids’ program includes Development Academy teams at the U-14, U-15, U-17 levels, with all administrative, coaching, facilities, equipment, travel and other costs covered by the club.
+In February 2013, the Colorado Rapids announced all Academy teams would be fully funded by the club.
+The Rapids’ program has now grown to include Academy teams at the U13, U-14, U-15, U-16 & U18 levels, with all administrative, coaching, facilities, equipment, travel and other costs covered by the club.

 In 2020, the U.S. Soccer Federation announced the dissolution of the Development Academy.
 Major League Soccer stepped in to fill the void with the launch of MLS NEXT, a new elite youth development platform created by Major League Soccer in collaboration with the top youth academies around the country.
-MLS NEXT ushers in the future of player development in North America.
-The Colorado Rapids kicked off its inaugural season of MLS NEXT with U-19 and U-17 matches against Real Colorado on September 11, 2020 at DICK'S Sporting Goods Park.
+MLS NEXT ushered in the future of player development in North America.
+The Colorado Rapids kicked off its inaugural season of MLS NEXT with U-19 and U-17 matches against Real Colorado on September 11, 2020, at DICK'S Sporting Goods Park.
 The match was streamed to thousands of spectators to launch the new league.
+Since its inception MLS NEXT has evolved to include U15, U16 & U18 pro pathway divisions that ensure MLS teams are guaranteed that the majority of their competition is against MLS academies.
+In addition, as of 2025/2026 MLS Academies now play MLS NEXT Flex games against Elite Academies (Non-MLS) in an age division one year older.

 For more information about MLS NEXT, please visit MLSSoccer.com/MLSNEXT.